OmarShafie/hadith/README.md

   - name to suggest (AJAX XML)
   - Regex Search + UI regex search for rawi by name and tag it
   - select list of wanted ahadith

+Known bugs:
+- tooltip on vertical
+- mobile text on vertical

 Possible feature (possible, but not now):
 - Color links based on narration term (صيغ التخمل) + highlight Tadlees